Need a ride to light rail? Metro launches shuttles to Tukwila, south Seattle transit stations

-At a time when public transit across America is losing customers to private ride-hailing rivals, Seattle-area governments are paying the Via transportation network company to shuttle more people toward Sound Transit trains.
+At a time public-transit across America is losing customers to private ride-hailing rivals, Seattle-area governments are paying the Via transportation network company to shuttle more people toward Sound Transit trains.

 Starting Tuesday, travelers can now download the Via to Transit app, or call 206-258-7739, to order rides to or from five light-rail stations in south Seattle and Tukwila.
 A black van ought to arrive in 10 to 15 minutes.
 Trips must begin or end at a transit station.

-Pay the usual King County Metro adult fare of $2.75, or the student/low-income rate of $1.50 using an ORCA card, then get a free transfer by tapping your card before boarding the train.
+Pay the usual King County Metro adult fare of $2.75, or the student/low-income rate of $1.50 using an ORCA card, and then get a free transfer by tapping your card before boarding the train.
 Cash and paper transfers aren’t accepted, just ORCA fare cards or a Transit Go smartphone-based bus ticket.

 As many as 18 vans serve five zones, around Mount Baker, Columbia City, Othello, Rainier Beach and Tukwila International Boulevard stations.
 The south Seattle zones cover nearly the whole east-west area between Interstate 5 and Lake Washington.
 The Tukwila territory reaches east to Interurban Avenue South.